souseb555/Complete-Python-3-Bootcamp/README.md

 ## Assignments and Milestone Projects.

-All Assignments and Milestone projects are done in Juptyer note book.The installation and other guidances regarding jupyter notebook is well explained in the Course.
+All Assignments and Milestone projects are done in Juptyer note book.The installation and other guidances regarding jupyter notebooks are well explained in the Course.

 ### Milestone projects
 #### Tic Tac Toe